John Whitehead (economist)

 John Henry Whitehead is a New Zealand economist.
-He served as Secretary of the Treasury between April 2003 and May 2011.
-He has been chancellor and board chair of St John New Zealand since June 2020.
+He served as Secretary of the New Zealand Treasury between April 2003 and May 2011.
+He has been chancellor and board chair of Hato Hone St John since June 2020.

 Early career

-Whitehead graduated in 1970 with a Bachelor of Science with Honours degree in Mathematics and later completed a Master of Commerce with First Class Honours in Economics in 1975, both from the University of Canterbury.
-Before joining Treasury, Whitehead worked in the Statistics Department and was Deputy Director of the Labour Party Research Unit (1977–82).
+After completing his secondary education at Christ's College in Christchurch, New Zealand between 1965 and 1969, Whitehead went on to study at the University of Canterbury, where he graduated with a B.Sc. honours degree in Mathematics in 1970 and later completed an M.Com. degree with First Class Honours in Economics in 1975.
+Before joining Treasury, Whitehead worked in the Statistics Department and was deputy director of the Labour Party Research Unit (1977–82).

 Treasury

 Whitehead joined Treasury in 1982, subsequently filling positions as Director of Macroeconomic Policy and Director of Tax Policy and International Economics.
 He was appointed Deputy Secretary and Branch Manager of Corporate Services in 1996.

 Between 1985 and 1992, he worked as an Economic Adviser in the Prime Minister's Office and David Lange's government (1985–88), and as a Minister (Economic) at the New Zealand High Commission in London.
 After acting in the role, Whitehead was appointed as Treasury Secretary and chief executive on 8 April 2003 and served in that role until 31 May 2011.

-In the 2011 Queen's Birthday Honours, Whitehead was appointed a Companion of the New Zealand Order of Merit, for services as Secretary to the Treasury.
+In the 2011 Queen's Birthday Honours, Whitehead was appointed a Companion of the New Zealand Order of Merit (CNZM), for services as Secretary to the Treasury.